 Step 5: Baking the lasagne: Bake in a moderate oven (180°C, 350°F) for about 30 minutes, or until the top is just slightly browned on top (see top photo).
 Allow to rest for at least 15 minutes before serving.

-NOTES: Although strictly speaking lasagne alla bolognese is a primo, or first course to be followed by a meat dish, from reading the recipe you will readily realize that a healthy portion is a meal unto itself, perfect as a piatto unico for all but the heartiest appetites.
+Although strictly speaking Bolognese Lasagna is a primo, or first course to be followed by a meat dish, from reading the recipe you will readily realize that a healthy portion is a meal unto itself, perfect as a piatto unico for all but the heartiest appetites.

 You will see this dish made with a deep, golden brown crust on the top.
 I cannot say which method is more authentic, but personally I find that the crust takes away from the delicate flavor of the béchamel and cheese, and makes the dish a bit awkward to eat.
 The lasagne tends to spread apart when you press down with your fork and the top crust ‘resists’ the pressure.
 But anyway, different strokes and all that…